Core countries

-In world systems theory, the core countries are the industrialized capitalist or imperialist countries, which depend on appropriation from peripheral countries and semi-peripheral countries.
-Core countries control and benefit from the global market.
+In world-systems theory, core countries (or the imperial core) are the industrialized capitalist and/or imperialist countries.
+Core countries control and benefit the most resources from the global market.
 They are usually recognized as wealthy states with a wide variety of resources and are in a favorable location compared to other states.
-They have strong state institutions, a powerful military and powerful global political alliances.
+They have strong state institutions, a powerful military, and powerful global political alliances.
+In the 20th-21st centuries they consist of Australia, New Zealand, Canada, Western European countries, Japan, the United Kingdom, and the United States.
+The population of the core countries is on average by far the wealthiest of the world, with the highest life expectancy, literacy rate, best education and social welfare on the planet.

-Core countries do not always stay core permanently.
-Throughout history, core states have been changing and new ones have been added to the core list.
-The most influential countries in the past have been what would be considered core.
-These were the Asian, Indian and Middle Eastern empires in the ages up to the 16th century, prominently India and China were the richest regions in the world until the European powers took the lead, although the major Asian powers such as China were still very influential in the region.
-Europe remained ahead of the pack until the 20th century, when the two World Wars turned disastrous for the European economies.
-It is then that the victorious United States and Soviet Union, up to late 1980s, became the two hegemons, creating a bipolar world order.
+Core countries do not always stay "core" permanently.
+Throughout world history, core countries have been changing, and new ones have been added to the "core" list.
+These were the Asian, Indian, and Middle Eastern empires in the ages up to the 16th century; prominently Medieval India and the Chinese Empire, which were the richest regions in the world until the European Great Powers took the lead during the early modern period, although the major Asian powers were still very influential in the region.
+Europe remained ahead of the pack until the 20th century, when the two World Wars were disastrous for the European economies.
+It was then that the victorious United States and Soviet Union, up to the late 1980s, became the two hegemonic powers, creating a bipolar world order during the Cold War.
+In 1991, the collapse of the Soviet Union left the United States as the world’s sole remaining superpower, sometimes referred to as a hyperpower.

-The heart of the core countries consists of the United States, Canada, most of Western Europe, Japan, Australia and New Zealand.
-The population of the core is by far on average the wealthiest and best educated on the planet.

 Definition

-Core countries control and profit the most from the world system, and thus they are the "core" of the world system.
-These countries possess the ability to exercise control over other countries or groups of countries with several kinds of power such as military, economic, and political power.
+Core countries control and profit the most from the world socio-economic and political system, and thus they are the "core" of the world economic system.
+These countries can exercise control over other countries or groups of countries by military, economic, and political means.

-The United States, Canada, most of Western Europe, Japan, Australia and New Zealand are examples of present core countries that have the most power in the world economic system.
-Core countries tend to have both strong state machinery and a developed national culture.
+In the 20th-21st centuries, Australia, New Zealand, Canada, Western European countries, Japan, the United Kingdom, and the United States are considered examples of present core countries that have the most power in the world economic system.